mayurbavisiya/Kibana-FileBeats-ElasticSearch-Setup-/README.md

     Access running Kibana with http://127.0.0.1:5601
     You can see Dashboard, Customize as per you requirement Check Dashboard/Discover in left Menu
     And you can see all the logs from your log file with timestamp.
-Filebeat automatically push new log at evry 30 Sec(You can customie     that time).
+Filebeat automatically push new log at evry 30 Sec.

      You can check Attached screenshots